 - A brief personal statement of no more than 500 words, articulating why you are interested in these positions and what skills or experiences you bring to the program;

-Please prepare these materials before you begin the staff application, as it is not an option to save and return to the application to complete it at a later time.
+Please prepare these materials before you begin the staff application, as you may not have the option to save and return to the application to complete it at a later time.

 You will be notified via e-mail once we have received your completed online application, résumé, and personal statement.
 Due to a high volume of applicants, we are unable to review incomplete applications.

-Candidates receiving further consideration will be invited to participate in an interview via phone or video chat (CLI senior administrative candidates only).
+Candidates receiving further consideration will be invited to participate in an interview via phone.
 Candidates may also be asked to submit additional materials during the hire process, including lesson or activity plans, official undergraduate and graduate transcripts, copies of teaching certifications, and additional references.

 Applications are reviewed on a rolling basis as they are received, so candidates are encouraged to apply early to ensure full consideration.
 Candidates will be notified of their status as soon as all positions are filled.